-PagerStatus (string, mandatory): This value contains the 25 status of the pager user corresponding to the most recent PagerID value in the PDU.
+PagerStatus (string, mandatory): This value contains the status of the pager user corresponding to the most recent PagerID value in the PDU.
 PagerStatus values are enumerated in the table below.

-PagerStatus and MessageStatus value enumerations are described below: PagerStatus Values
+PagerStatus and MessageStatus value enumerations are described below:

-Value Description "Pending" The message is pending for transmission.
-"Sent" The message has been sent to the device "Received" The message has been successfully received by the device.
+PagerStatus Values Value Description "Pending" The message is pending for transmission.
+"Sent" The message has been sent to the device but not yet acknowledged in any way.
+"Received" The message has been successfully received by the device.
 "Read" The message has been read by the user.
 "Answered" The user has answered the message

 MessageStatus Values

 Meaning Description

 "Pending" "Sent" The message is pending for transmission.
-The message has been transmitted and is open for replies
+The message has been transmitted and is open

-"Closed" The message is closed.
+"Closed" for replies.
+The message is closed.